PranjalPatil18/Agentic_AI_Hiring_Assistant/README.md

 ## How To Run The Project

 While in the project directory, open terminal and run the command.
-This will run the files on local host in your default browser. <br>
+This will run the files on localhost in your default browser. <br>
 `streamlit run app.py`

 ## How To Use